 Believe it or not, erectile dysfunction or "ED" as it is commonly called, does not just affect older men, and is experienced by many undergraduate and graduate school men.
 If you notice a change in your desire to have sex or develop an ability to initiate or maintain erections that is outside of your normal functioning make an appointment to come in for an evaluation.
 There are many factors that can influence sexual health and performance, and our providers will perform a thorough assessment to uncover what the issue may be and the best possible solution for you.

 HIV screening involves an antibody test that can detect the body's immune system response to HIV exposure usually from 2 weeks to 6 months after a potential risky sexual encounter.
-At SHS we offer blood testing as part of the routine STI assessment, but we also have a trained sexual health counselor (Erin Taylor) who can perform the rapid oral HIV test for you, which only involves a cotton swab of the mouth and have your results in 20 30 minutes.
+At SHS we offer blood testing as part of the routine STI assessment, but we also have a trained sexual health counselor, Erin Taylor.
+She can perform the rapid HIV blood test for you, and you'll have your results in 20-30 minutes.

 Testicular cancer is most common during adolescence and emerging adulthood (ages 18-25).
 But did you know that testicular cancer is the least common of many benign conditions that can present as lumps, masses or swelling in the testicular area?
 If you notice something abnormal in your scrotum or on your testicle, make an appointment to come in to see us at SHS.
 One of our providers will do a focused history and genital exam, and we can obtain an ultrasound test to further evaluate any abnormalities if necessary.
 We can also teach you how to do a proper testicular exam on yourself at home, which we encourage all men to do on a monthly basis, similar to how women do self-breast exams every month.

 Cancer.org: Testicular Cancer

 Penn Medicine: Testicular Self-Exam